jwestfall69/eotl_server_sprays/README.md

 ### Overview
 <hr>

 This is a TF2 sourcemod plugin.

 This plugin as the name suggests allows for server side sprays.
 These sprays can be automatically applied to maps based on the eotl_server_sprays.cfg config file.
 The idea for this plugin comes from [Franug-Sprays](https://github.com/Franc1sco/Franug-Sprays).

-The main motivation for this plugin to help people make the link between map names (at vote time) and actual maps by having a server spray in each spawn that contains a kinda info graphic of a bunch of maps/map names.
-But sprays can be place anywhere in the map.
+The main motivation for this plugin is to help people make the link between map names (at vote time) and actual maps by having a server spray in each spawn that contains a kinda info graphic of a bunch of maps/map names.
+But the server sprays can be place anywhere in the map.

 **NOTE**: While this plugin refers to stuff as sprays they are technically decals in source engine lingo.
 Because they are actually decals, the format of the .vmt files is slightly different then normal client side spray .vmt files.
 Additionally the sprays are temporary entities, meaning the server doesn't track the entities and instead just sends the command to the client so show spray at location xyz.
 As such the sprays dont count towards the servers max entities.

-By default players will have server side sprays enabled.
+By default players have server side sprays enabled.

 ### Say Commands
 <hr>

 **!ss disable**

 This command will disable server side sprays.
 The change will not take effect until map change.
 This is a side effect of the sprays being temporary entities.

 **!ss**

 This command will re-enable server side sprays.
 The user should see the sprays instantly.

 When eotl_ss_command_limited is set to 0 the following additional forms of !ss are enabled for all players.
-These are really to figure out spray placement so they can be added to the config file.
+These are used to figure out spray placement so they can be added to the config file.

 **!ss list**